 Transport

 For many years there has been a focused effort in Oslo to increase the use of public transportation, in favor of private cars.
+Oslo’s excellent public transportation system Ruter, makes it very easy to travel around the city.
 The goal is for as many people as possible to walk, cycle or use public transport.

 Public transport